+The plan for further expansion of the network of Montana Centers for Independent Living (CILs) is to build additional satellite offices and utilize mobile offices rather than developing a new Center for Independent Living.
 All 56 Montana counties are included within the service area of the four existing centers.
 All counties are served, with the mission of each CIL to best meet the needs of the underserved.
 Each of Montana's four CILs will determine the best course of action to address unmet and underserved needs within its service area.
+Options they will consider could include establishing new satellite offices, mobile offices, or enhancing/expanding the capacity of existing offices.
 This SPIL does not designate specific geographic regions of the state as underserved but rather, focuses on underserved populations: youth with disabilities, veterans with disabilities, American Indians with disabilities, and individuals living in rural and frontier areas of the state.